LET'S GET

 The tongue is connected to the floor of the mouth by a band of tissue called the frenulum.
 Everyone has a frenulum, you can see yours when you lift your tongue up towards the roof of your mouth.
 Sometimes, this band of tissue is too tight or short, restricting the tongue's range of motion.
 A restricted frenulum is referred to as a Tongue Tie, or Ankyloglossia.

 When someone is tongue tied, their tongue is held down to the floor of their mouth.
-This makes it impossible to achieve the proper correct tongue resting posture, in the roof of the mouth.
+This makes it impossible to achieve the proper correct tongue resting posture, on the roof of the mouth, and this can negatively affect ideal growth, development, speech, feeding, and sleep.
 This can affect people of all ages.

-We are now seeing patients for assessments and providing tongue (or lip) tie releases!
+We are now seeing patients of all ages for assessments and providing tongue (or lip) tie releases!

 Benefits of this procedure?